Energy Audit

 2. Schedule your pre-retrofit audit

-3. Review recommendations and rebate eligibility
+3. Review recommendations, assumptions, and program eligibility

 4. Complete energy upgrades